 The “bucket list” phenomenon – going after adventures you wished you had pursued when you were younger – is just one manifestation of what’s happening.
 The Boomers are refusing to age the way any previous generation has aged.
 They perceive they have plenty of time left (and they’re right – the average 65 year old has a very realistic shot at living past 90), there are things they still want to do, and they see no reason not to.

 No wonder they’re making “bucket lists.”
-And continuing to dominate the consumer marketplace.
+And following through, with both time and money.